mirix/multilingual_subtitles/README.md

 It utilizes an "Air-Gapped" architecture, separating the heavy acoustic transcription engine (NVIDIA NeMo Parakeet) from the translation engine (Tencent Hy-MT2) to prevent dependency conflicts and optimize VRAM allocation.

-If you choose a smaller translation model (1.8B vs the current 8B) and deactivate refinement you can run this on a toaster.
+If you choose a smaller translation model (1.8B vs the current 8B) and deactivate refinement (Qwen) you can run this on a toaster.

-The Gemma version is untested and requires more memory.
-Qwen is the default verion.

 ---